wynnbuilder/wynnbuilder.github.io/ENCODING.md

 "Equipment Kind" denotes the kind of equipment to be encoded.
 Normal encoding is described in this section.
 Crafted and Custom encodings will be described in their own sections.

 When "Equipment Kind" is Custom, the length (in bits) of the hash is encoded before the custom item itself is encoded.
-When "Equipment Kind" is Crafted, the crafted hash is encoded
+When "Equipment Kind" is Crafted, the crafted hash is encoded as is.

+Equipment IDs are encoded as `ID + 1` because an ID of 0 is used to indicate no item.
+After which, a flag is appended to denote whether the item has any powders.

 - "Powder Flag" is encoded iff the item type is powderable.
 - "Powder Flag" is `NO_POWDERS` if the item has no powders applied, otherwise `HAS_POWDERS`.